Facebook says countries sought data on 38,000 users first half of 2013

-SAN FRANCISCO Governments sought information on over 38,000 Facebook (FB.O) users in the first half of 2013 and the No.1 social network complied with most requests, the firm said in its first report on the scale of data inquiries it gets from countries around the world.
+SAN FRANCISCO Aug 27 Governments sought information on over 38,000 Facebook users in the first half of 2013 and the No.1 social network complied with most requests, the firm said in its first report on the scale of data inquiries it gets from countries around the world.

 Facebook has more than 1 billion users worldwide.